-14. Whether AQAR was placed before statutory body ?
-No 15.
+Name of Statutory Body IQAC Meeting Date 15-May-2020 15.
 Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
 No 16.
-Whether institutional data submitted to AISHE: Yes Year of Submission 2017 Date of Submission 14-Apr-2017 17.
-Does the Institution have Management Information System ?
-No
+Whether institutional data submitted to AISHE: Yes Year of Submission 2019 Date of Submission 26-Feb-2019

+17. Does the Institution have Management Information System?